k4m4/terminals-are-sexy/README.md

     * [composer](https://getcomposer.org) - Composer is a package manager for PHP.
     * [yarn](https://yarnpkg.com/en/) - New package and dependency manager for javascript.
 * macOS
-    * [homebrew](https://brew.sh/) - The missing package manager for macOS.
+    * [homebrew](https://brew.sh/) - Missing package manager for macOS.
-    * [fink](http://www.finkproject.org/) - The Fink project wants to bring the full world of Unix Open Source software to Darwin and macOS.
+    * [fink](http://www.finkproject.org/) - Wants to bring the full world of Unix Open Source software to Darwin and macOS.
-    * [macports](https://www.macports.org/) - MacPorts is a package managemer that simplifies the installation of software on the macOS and Darwin operating systems.
+    * [macports](https://www.macports.org/) - Package managemer that simplifies the installation of software on the macOS and Darwin operating systems.
 * Linux
     * [linuxbrew](http://linuxbrew.sh/) - The Homebrew package manager for Linux.
     * [pkgin](http://pkgin.net/) - Aimed at being an apt / yum like tool for managing pkgsrc binary packages.